 - We ask that you treat doctors and practice staff with courtesy and respect.
 Doctors have the right to ask for patients to be removed from their list.

 Comments & Complaints

 The doctors would be very pleased to receive any comments from patients on the service they provide.
 A suggestion box is available in the waiting room.
 Should anyone have a complaint then please ask to speak to the practice manager.
 A leaflet is available giving more details of the complaints procedure.

-We have a confidentiality policy which all members of staff adhere to.
-Anything you discuss with any member of this practice - doctor, nurse, receptionist - will remain confidential.
+We have a confidentiality policy to which all members of staff adhere to.
+Anything you discuss with any member of this practice – doctor, nurse, receptionist – will remain confidential.